Pythack/permscan/README.md

         --owner <owner>    Specify the owner of the file in the format user:group --user <user>      Specify permissions that the user who owns the file or directory needs to have on the item in the format ?rwx

+ARGS:
+    <path>    The path of the directory your want to look into. [default: ./]
 ```

 ## Wiki